evandbrown/internal-pcf/README.md

       https://bosh.io/d/stemcells/bosh-google-kvm-ubuntu-trusty-go_agent?v=3586.24
     ```

-1. Navigate to `concourse-bosh-deployment/cluster` and run `deploy.sh`
+1. In the original cloned repo, navigate to `concourse-bosh-deployment/cluster`, edit <CHANGE> values in `deploy.sh`, then run it.

 # Misc
 1. TODO: compilation VMs have public addresses